This news release presents statistics from two major surveys, the Current

 Establishment survey.
 The sample establishments are drawn from private

 nonfarm businesses such as factories, offices, and stores, as well as

 from federal, state, and local government entities.
 Employees on nonfarm

-payrolls are those who received pay for any part of the reference pay
+payrolls are those who worked or received pay for any part of the reference pay

 period, including persons on paid leave.
 Persons are counted in each job